Milwaukee Pedestrian Accident Lawyer

 By contacting the Milwaukee pedestrian accident lawyers at Cannon & Dunphy S.C., you could maximize your settlement.

-How Can a Pedestrian Accident Lawyer Help?
+How Can a Pedestrian Accident Lawyer in Milwaukee Help?

 Under Wisconsin law, pedestrians have the right of way when crossing a street in a designated cross-walk.
 When crossing the street at an intersection controlled by traffic lights, a pedestrian has the right of way to cross the street when the light is green, which means that a vehicle approaching on a green light from the opposite directing intending to turn left across the path of the pedestrian must yield the right-of-way to the pedestrian.
-This also means that any vehicle coming up from behind and alongside the pedestrian attempting to turn right on a green light must yield to any pedestrian attempting to cross the street in a crosswalk.
-Nevertheless, in many cases, the insurance company for the driver will attempt to argue that the pedestrian in such instances bears some percentage of responsibility, in an attempt to minimize the compensation that is owed to the pedestrian.
-Other times, the insurance company for the driver of the vehicle that strikes a pedestrian attempting to cross the street may argue that the pedestrian should have taken some type of evasive action to avoid being struck.

 If you are struck by a vehicle while attempting to cross the street in a designated cross-walk, hiring an experienced law firm like Cannon & Dunphy, S.C. to represent you in such cases is critically important.
 We will make sure that the insurance company is not improperly attributing fault to you and that the insurance company is applying the law properly when evaluating your claim.
-The experienced Milwaukee pedestrian accident lawyers at Cannon & Dunphy, S.C. can also gather additional evidence such as video surveillance that may exist of the accident and identify and take statements from any eyewitnesses to corroborate your claim.

 Pedestrian walking through crosswalk